 In this guide, we’ll take a deep dive into what makes a professional approval request email work—how to write one, where they fit into everyday workflows, what challenges they pose, and how platforms like Moxo can remove email friction altogether by orchestrating approvals through automated workflows.

-Understanding approval request emails and their role in professional workflows
+Understanding approval request emails and their role in operational workflows

-An approval request email is a formal message sent to a stakeholder, such as a manager, client, or external partner, asking for confirmation or sign-off on a specific item, task, or decision.
-This could be a document, design asset, budget, proposal, timeline, or strategic plan.
-The goal is to provide the recipient with enough context to review and confidently approve or request changes.
+An approval request email is a structured message sent to a decision-maker such as a manager, client, or external partner asking for sign-off on a specific item, task, or decision.
+This may include a document, budget, proposal, timeline, or strategic plan.
+The intent is to provide enough context for the recipient to make a confident decision without needing follow-up.

 How to write and format an approval request email

 An effective request approval email is clear, courteous, and actionable.
-It provides all the information a recipient needs to approve—or escalate—a decision without confusion.
+It provides all the information a recipient needs to approve or escalate a decision without confusion.
 Every element of the message should guide the reader smoothly from context to action.
+Before sending a request for approval email, ask one question: Can this be approved without a reply asking for more information?
+If the answer is no, the request isn’t ready.
+Every effective approval request includes:

 Here’s how to structure and write a professional approval request email: